Labour and Social Justice – The Electoral Alternative: Internal conflicts

 There was a lot of controversy about the new party's political orientation among its members.
 While some liked to establish it as a purely leftist party of socialist inclination, many others, especially union representatives and former SPD members, aimed to provide a home also for social conservatives and religious people who believe in a strong welfare state.
-The argument escalated in February 2005 (shortly after the party's foundation) but was soothed through a compromise that was satisfactory for everyone.
+The argument escalated in February 2005 (shortly after the party's foundation); however, it was soothed through a compromise that was satisfactory for everyone.
 The compromise calls for a strict accord with welfare state orientation without excluding more socialist-minded members from the party.

 Regional election in North Rhine-Westphalia

 The party decided to take part in the regional election in North Rhine-Westphalia, Germany's most populous state, on 22 May 2005.
 Eligibility was ensured in all regional counties, and pastor Jürgen Klute of Herne was the leading candidate of a 40-person-ticket.

-In this regional election the WASG reached 2.2% of the votes cast (approximately 182,000 votes).
+In this regional election, the WASG reached 2.2% of the votes cast (approximately 182,000 votes).